Niki Koohpaima

 NK: My eventual goal is to publish a book combined with my art and the faces of the Iranians that I'm currently

-me but to move here.
-Seeing that there was such excitement from music, to theater, the energy of its youth and the
+way for me but to move here.
+Seeing that there was such excitement from music, to theater, the energy of its

 article & interview conducted by: Bo